Mental Capacity Act

 The main purpose of the Mental Capacity Act is to provide a legal framework for acting and making decisions on behalf of adults who lack the capacity to make particular decisions for themselves.

-The 5 principles are outlined in section 1 of the act.
+The 5 principles are outlined in section 1 of the Act.
 These are designed to protect people who lack capacity to make particular decisions, but also to maximise their ability to make decisions, or to participate in decision making, as far as they are able to do so.

 These are the 5 key principles: